Signed in as:

 business models on the web, as well as raising concern about

 following copyright laws.
-It also describes two application that I find useful:
+It also describes two applications that I find useful:

 Bonus video: Tools and resources.